vertica/spark-connector/CONTRIBUTING.md

 These integration tests are run automatically via GitHub Actions when a PR is created or updated (and again when the PR is merged to `main`).

+#### Logging

+By default Spark will log information to the console when running a job (examples, integration tests, etc).
+For information on how to configure logging further, see the [troubleshooting guide](/docs/troubleshooting-guide.md).

 ### Step 7: Push and Rebase

 You can publish your work on GitHub just by doing: